-The Offering Common stock offered by us shares Common stock to be outstanding immediately after this offering shares Option to purchase additional shares offered by us shares Use of proceeds We estimate that we will receive net proceeds from the sale of shares of our common stock in this offering of approximately \$million, or \$million if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents: (i) to advance our liver programs through additional Non-IND, IRB- Approved Clinical Studies, and potentially Clinical Trials under an IND; (ii) to advance the development of our other programs, including additional Non-IND, IRB-Approved Clinical Studies; (iii) to advance our AXA Development Platform and discovery efforts; (iv) to support organizational growth; and (v) for working capital and other general corporate purposes.
+Common stock offered by us shares

+Common stock to be outstanding immediately after this offering

+Option to purchase additional shares offered by us

+Use of proceeds

+We estimate that we will receive net proceeds from the sale of shares of our common stock in this offering of approximately \$ million if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents: (i) to advance our current liver and other programs through additional Non-IND, IRB-Approved Clinical Studies, potential IND filing(s) and the ensuing Clinical Trials; (ii) to advance our AXA Development Platform and discovery efforts; (iii) to support organizational growth; and (iv) for working capital and other general corporate purposes.
 For a more complete description of our intended use of the proceeds from this offering, see "Use of Proceeds."
-Risk factors You should carefully read the "Risk Factors" section of this prospectus for a discussion of factors that you should consider before deciding to invest in our common stock.
-Proposed Nasdaq Global Market symbol "AXLA" includes issued but unvested shares of c o be outstanding after this offering is based on shares of our common stock (which ommon stock subject to repurchase) outstanding as of, 2019, and gives our preferred stock into an aggregate of shares of our common stock upon the able upon the exercise of warrants to purchase shares of Series A preferred stock that nmon stock outstanding as of , 2019, with a weighted-average exercise price able upon the exercise of stock options outstanding as of , 2019 under our .0 Plan, with a weighted-average exercise price of \$ per share;